ming71/CV_PaperDaily/README.md

 * R3Det Refined Single-Stage Detector with Feature Refinement for Rotating Object
 * Beyond Skip Connections: Top-Down Modulation for Object Detection
 * Deep Learning for 2D and 3D Rotatable Data An Overview of Methods
 * Is Sampling Heuristics Necessary in Training Deep Object Detectors
+* A Real-Time Scene Text Detector with Learned Anchor
 <hr />
 <br>